jithin8mathew/jithin8mathew/README.md

 - 🌱 Learning Swift, GUI development
 - ⚡ Working towards the goal of becoming a full-stack developer while pursuing my Ph.D in Precision Agriculture
 - 🧬 Worked with Perl, and R for scripting during my earlier years in Bioinformatics.
-- 👨‍💻 :man_technologist: Learned C (first programming language to learn) and C++ for fun, or to meet specific requirements during projects.
+- 👨‍💻 Learned C (first programming language to learn) and C++ for fun, or to meet specific requirements during projects.
 - 🌐 Learned HTML, CSS, Bootstrap, JS, Flask, PHP for building functional web application, primarily for bioinformatics.
 - 🚀 Have been working with Python, Numpy, Pandas, Tensorflow, Keras, and Pytorch for the past few years for ML and DL application development
 - 🐍 Working with Python 3 to solve almost everything!
 (Networking, web application, Machine Learning, Data processing)